 Paralegal degrees are typically earned in four full-time years at a university, and graduates receive a bachelor’s degree.
 Students in a degree program are required to take a survey of general education classes such as English, history, mathematics and the like.
 Their major classes, usually completed in their third and fourth years of study, focus on their field of interest.

 Saskatchewan does not have a provincial professional paralegal association.
-Paralegals in Saskatchewan may instead choose to join one of the national associations: the Canadian Association of Paralegals (CAP) and the Paralegal Society of Canada (PSC).
+Paralegals in Saskatchewan may instead choose to join one of the national associations: the Canadian Association of Paralegals (CAP).

 CAP has members throughout Canada and works to be a national voice representing the profession.
 Since 1980, Ca has worked to increase the visibility of paralegals, develop markets for paralegals and work with bar associations and law societies to promote the interests of paralegals and consumers.
 Membership benefits of CAP include: a job bank, scholarships, continuing education and networking.